Shared Ownership

 Shared ownership properties are government funded.
 The Housing Association will sell a percentage of the property to you and own the remaining percentage.
 You will pay rent to the Housing Association on the share you do not own.
-In the future, if you wish to, you can purchase more shares of the property from the Housing Association, this is called staircasing.
+In the future, if you wish to, you can purchase more shares of the property from the Housing Association; this is called staircasing.
 You can purchase New Build shared ownership properties (brand new homes) or resale properties (second hand homes).

 Once you have found the property you wish to purchase, you will need to pay your reservation fee to the developer.
-You then instruct New Homes Law to act on your behalf, to review our fee schedule please click here.
+You then instruct New Homes Law to act on your behalf.
+To review our fee schedule, please click here.

 New Homes Law “New Build” Shared Ownership Steps